binance/binance-spot-api-docs/web-socket-streams.md

 9. Receiving an event that removes a price level that is not in your local order book can happen and is normal.

 Note:
-Due to snapshot having a depth limit, a price level outside of a snapshot and without quantity change as the market moves, won't be in the Diff.
-Depth Stream event and consequently not included in the local order book, causing slight difference with the live order book.
-However, maximum depth limit of 5000 is enough to manage the best prices.
+Due to depth snapshots having a limit on the number of price levels, a price level outside of the initial snapshot that doesn't have a quantity change won't have an update in the Diff.
+Depth Stream.
+Consequently, those price levels will not be visible in the local order book even when applying all updates from the Diff.
+Depth Stream correctly and cause the local order book to have some slight differences with the real order book.
+However, for most use cases the depth limit of 5000 is enough to understand the market and trade effectively.